 - Entry-level (between 1 and 3 years of experience) — $22,000 – $60,000.

 - Mid-career (between 3 and 5 years) — $23,000 – $65,000.

 - Experienced (5-8 years) — $24,000 – $67,000.

 - Late-career (8 years and more) – $25,000 – $70,000.

-It’s also worthy to add that as an ASL interpreter, you can work on a freelance basis, thus, being able to regulate the amount of work you do and, hence, your income.
+It’s also worthy to add that as an ASL interpreter, you can work on a freelance basis, thus, being able to regulate the amount of work you do and, hence, your sign language translator salary.
 On top of that, you can also work online via video relay, thus, having an additional source of finance without going out of your place.
 However, being a freelance ASL interpreter, you will constantly need to search for a way to fill up your schedule.
 In addition, some other issues may occur, such as low demand in certain areas during a certain period of time or the unexpected changes in your schedule brought on by the clients.